 - 2 egg yolks

-Put the raisins and 2 tablespoons of whiskey (or bourbon) in a small saucepan and heat just until the mixture comes to a simmer.
+Put the raisins and whiskey in a small saucepan and heat just until the mixture comes to a simmer.
 Remove from the heat and let stand for 20 to 30 minutes.
-Alternatively, heat the raisins and whiskey in a cup in the microwave oven for about 20 to 30 seconds.
+(Alternatively, heat the raisins and whiskey in a cup in the microwave oven for about 20 to 30 seconds.)

-Slice the bread into 1/2-inch rounds and then slice the rounds into 1/2-inch cubes.
+Slice the bread into 1/2-inch rounds and then cut the rounds into 1/2-inch cubes.
 You should have roughly 8 cups of bread cubes.

-In a large bowl, combine the 2 cups of half-and-half and 1 cup of whole milk with the 3 large eggs and brown sugar.
+In a large bowl, combine the half-and-half and whole milk with the eggs and brown sugar.
 Whisk until well blended.
-Whisk in the vanilla, ground cinnamon, nutmeg and a dash of salt.
+Whisk in the vanilla, cinnamon, nutmeg, and a dash of salt.

-Add the bread cubes and soaked raisins (with their liquid) to the bowl with the milk and stir to coat thoroughly.
-Let stand for 30 minutes to an hour.
+Add the bread cubes and soaked raisins with their liquid to the bowl with the milk and stir to coat thoroughly.
+Let stand for 30 minutes to 1 hour.
 Stir occasionally.